Challah

 Jenn – I do not have a stand mixer with a dough hook.
 What are the initial instructions for mixing the dough by hand?
 Thanks.

-Hi Priya, This is a pretty wet dough so it might be a bit challenging to knead by hand.
-I would mix the flour, yeast, and salt in a large bow.
+Hi Priya, This is a pretty wet dough, so kneading by hand might be a bit challenging.
+I would mix the flour, yeast, and salt in a large bowl.
 In a separate bowl, combine the lukewarm water, oil, honey, 2 of the eggs, and the egg yolk.
 Add to the dry ingredients and use a wooden spoon to mix until you have a shaggy dough.
 I would then just knead by hand in the bowl for 5 to 7 minutes.
+Please LMK how it turns out if you try it!

 Hi Jenn!